There’s a BIG difference between being rich vs wealthy. But most people don’t realize that.

 If You Can Afford It, You Can Still Have The Life Of Your Dreams

 As we mentioned at the beginning, we had the chance to meet and become friends with truly wealthy people due to having gone to Ivy League universities.

 But these same people were very careful with the way they spent money.
-They realized that money can't buy happiness so they prioritized experiences.
+They always invested wisely and had high-interest savings accounts.
+They realized that money can’t buy happiness so they prioritized experiences.
 When they would shop for clothes they got extremely excited about sales and finding a good deal.
-They were experts at saving money even though they didn't have to be.
+They were experts at saving money even though they didn’t have to be.

 In fact, they had amassed enough wealth that as a percentage of their net worth, they spent very little of it.
 This means that even though they lived an ‘expensive’ life, they still had more money at the end of the year than they started with every single year.

 7 - Day FREE Personal Finance Boot Camp!